celadevra/Montreal-Protocol/text.md

 # Article 3: Calculation of control levels

-For the purposes of Articles 2, 2A to 2E and 5, each Party shall, for each group of substances in Annex A or Annex B, determine its calculated levels of:
+For the purposes of Articles 2, 2A to 2H and 5, each Party shall, for each group of substances in Annex A or Annex B, determine its calculated levels of:

 ` `(a) Production by:

-`  ` `  `(i) multiplying its annual production of each controlled substance by the ozone depleting potential specified in respect of it in Annex A or Annex B; and
+`  ` `  `(i) multiplying its annual production of each controlled substance by the ozone depleting potential specified in respect of it in Annex A, Annex B, Annex C or Annex E; and

 `  ` `  `(ii) adding together, for each such Group, the resulting figures;